Contrast-Security-OSS/nginx-contrast-connector/README.md

 # NGINX / Speedracer Connector #

-This is a statically compiled module that allows NGINX to communicate with Speedracer using UNIX sockets and protobuf messages.
+This is an NGINX module that can be compiled statially or dynamically that allows NGINX to communicate with Speedracer using UNIX sockets and protobuf messages.

 ### What is this repository for? ###